MateoGuerreroE/MateoGuerreroE/README.md

 ### My work

-- 🔭 I’m currently working on Omedym remotely, US based company who provides selling interfaces/portals for B2B.
+- 🔭 I’m currently working remotely at Omedym, an US based company who provides selling interfaces/portals for B2B.
 - 🌱 I’m currently improving Java, C++, Python (as part of university studies I end around 2025) and more WebDev frameworks
 - 📫 How to reach me: mateof1223@gmail.com